SoftStackFactory/PersonaTest-UI/README.md

     Then, go to the GitHub Page (https://github.com/softstackfactory/PersonaTest-UI).
 Make a pull request against the develop branch with your feature branch.
-During this time you can go back to step 1 while you wait for the approval.
+During this time you can go back to [Step 1](https://github.com/SoftStackFactory/PersonaTest-UI/tree/feature/readme-layout#step-1) while you wait for the approval.
 Remember to pull before starting.
 ```bash
 $ git pull origin develop